Data Foundation

 Our approach

 Our approach covers the full deployment lifecycle: reference architecture design, environment provisioning, network and identity configuration, data ingestion layer setup, and performance benchmarking.
 We work with Azure Synapse, Amazon Redshift, Google BigQuery, Snowflake, and Databricks to match each workload to the platform that delivers the best cost-performance ratio.
-Post-deployment, we establish monitoring dashboards and cost-optimisation guardrails so the platform remains performant and financially sustainable.
+Post-deployment, we establish monitoring dashboards and cost-optimization guardrails so the platform remains performant and financially sustainable.

 What's included